junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H10993)
 - 2007-09-27 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
 - 2007-09-28 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-05-13 — Measure laid before Senate by unanimous consent. (consideration: CR S4061-4072)
+- 2008-05-13 — Passed Senate in lieu of S.2284 with an amendment by Yea-Nay Vote.
+92 - 6.
+Record Vote Number: 125. (text: CR S4061-4072)
+- 2008-05-13 — Passed/agreed to in Senate: Passed Senate in lieu of S.2284 with an amendment by Yea-Nay Vote.
+92 - 6.
+Record Vote Number: 125.(text: CR S4061-4072)
+- 2008-05-13 — See also S.2284.
+- 2008-05-13 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S4061)
+- 2008-05-13 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S4061)
+- 2008-05-13 — Senate struck all after the Enacting Clause and substituted the language of S.2284 amended.